Teriyaki Chicken Bowls (Super Easy Dinner)

 - Chicken: I usually make 8 chicken thighs OR 4 chicken breasts.

-- Steamed Veggies: My go-to veggies for this teriyaki chicken bowl are steamed broccoli and carrots.
+- Steamed Veggies: My go-to veggies for this teriyaki chicken bowl are steamed broccoli, carrots, and cabbage.

-- Steamed Rice: You will want a 1/2 cup to a cup of rice for each teriyaki bowl.
+- Steamed Rice: You will want a 1/2 cup to a cup of rice for each serving.

 All right, so now, how to cook teriyaki chicken!
-This recipe can be used for grilled chicken or baked teriyaki chicken.
+This sauce recipe can be used for grilled chicken or baked chicken.
 You can even cut the chicken into bite-sized pieces and pan-fry it.

 Start with the teriyaki sauce: